gokulPG/Twilio-tech-support/README.md

 Twilio, a cloud communication platform as a service (cPaaS) enables user to develop SMS,Voice and Video solutions.

-Frontend: React, Immet, Semantic UI, SocketIO for realtime communication
+Frontend: React, Immet, Semantic UI, SocketIO for realtime communication.

 Backend: NodeJS, Express for the rest API and SocketIO

 Using the Twilio services and with help of sockets,